HadrienNU/VolterraBasis/Readme.md

 Please read (and cite) the following reference, where the details of the algorithm are explained.

-Hadrien Vroylandt and Pierre Monmarché
+Hadrien Vroylandt and Pierre Monmarché. *Position-dependent memory kernel in generalized Langevin equations: theory and numerical estimation* [arXiv:2201.02457](https://arxiv.org/abs/2201.02457)

 Run